vicmortelmans/raspberry-pi-broadcaster/README.md

 - `config.ini` sets the RPB name, website password, camera parameters and destinations.
 For Youtube destinations, a client secrets file is needed and for Facebook destinations, a long lived token file.

+- Youtube requires a token file for each destination.
+To create this, run `python3 create_youtube_broadcast.py <destination>` where <destination> is the header name of the target in `config.ini`.
+You'll get an URL to go to for authentication and if that is successful, a new file `youtube-<destination>.json` is available in this directory.
+If you have multiple youtube accounts or brand accounts, make sure to select the correct one during authentication, otherwise a token will be created, but the streaming will still fail.
+There may be an expiry date on this token, at which point these steps can be repeated.

 To start the RPB, run `./rpb_server.py` or `python3 rpb_server.py`.

 ## Multiple controllers are included: